“This post may contain affiliate links. Please read my disclosure for more info.

-Is the notion that we work to live, not live to work 100% accurate?
-Earning money in order to pursue our passions seems healthy, but don’t we also need to live in order to bring life to our work?
-Unless we spend time engaged in our own passions, then what energy and life experience do we have to bring to work?
-If your day consists of spreadsheets, meetings, chores, eating and sleeping then you’ll wake up one day and wonder where the last decade went.
+Without spending time engaged in our own passions, then what energy and life experience do we bring to work?
+If your day consists of spreadsheets, meetings, chores, eating and sleeping you’ll wake up one day and wonder where the last decade went.

 It doesn’t matter whether you write a blog or deliver bread for a living.
 We all engage in human interaction and we all bring our own spirit to whatever we do.
 If you’re feeling dull and uninspired in your work, it may not be work – but play that needs more focus.